rotundasoftware/backbone.viewOptions/README.md

 #### `Backbone.ViewOptions.add( view )`

-Initialize the view plugin on a particular view class or instance. `Backbone.ViewOptions.mixin( Backbone.View.prototype )` will make the plugin available on all backbone views.
+Initialize the view plugin on a particular view class or instance. `Backbone.ViewOptions.add( Backbone.View.prototype )` will make the plugin available on all backbone views.

 #### `view.options` property